Mike Nifong: Criticism

 On October 27, 2006, Nifong said in court that neither he nor his assistants had yet discussed the alleged assault with the accuser, saying they had so far left that aspect of the investigation to the police.

 Critics of the district attorney requested that Nifong be investigated, punished and disbarred for his actions in this case.
-On December 12, 2006, Republican Representative Walter B. Jones of North Carolina's 3rd district was reported to have sent a letter to U.S. Attorney General Alberto Gonzales asking for an investigation into whether Nifong committed "prosecutorial misconduct" and violated the civil rights of the three suspects in the case; Gonzales stated that his office might investigate how Nifong had handled the case.
-Critics noted that police were instructed to "Go through Mr. Nifong for any directions as to how to conduct matters in this case."
-This was an unusual move for a prosecutor to order.
+On December 12, 2006, Republican Representative Walter B. Jones of North Carolina's 3rd district was reported to have sent a letter to U.S. Attorney General Alberto Gonzales asking for an investigation into whether Nifong committed prosecutorial misconduct and violated the civil rights of the three suspects in the case; Gonzales stated that his office might investigate how Nifong had handled the case.

+Critics noted that police had been instructed to "Go through Mr. Nifong for any directions as to how to conduct matters in this case."
+This was an unusual action for a prosecutor to order.

-On December 16, 2006, it was revealed that Nifong and DNA lab director Brian Meehan conspired to withhold exculpatory DNA evidence from the final report submitted to the defense team.
+On December 16, 2006, media reported that Nifong and DNA lab director Brian Meehan had conspired to withhold exculpatory DNA evidence from the final report submitted to the defense team.

 The prosecution of the case was criticized by the legal analyst for the National Journal, Stuart Taylor, as well as New York Times columnists David Brooks and Nicholas Kristof.

-An investigation by CBS' 60 Minutes "reveal[ed] disturbing facts about the conduct of the police and the district attorney, and raise[d] serious concerns."
+An investigation by CBS's 60 Minutes "reveal[ed] disturbing facts about the conduct of the police and the district attorney, and raise[d] serious concerns."
 This 60 Minutes segment was honored with a Peabody Award on April 4, 2007.

-Several writers at Slate criticized the prosecution's actions and especially criticized the mainstream media for accepting prosecution claims at face value in spite of countervailing evidence.
+Several writers at Slate criticized the prosecution's actions.
+They especially criticized the mainstream media for accepting prosecution claims at face value in spite of countervailing evidence.

 Because Nifong failed to turn over exculpatory evidence to defense lawyers on December 22, 2006, The News & Observer wrote that "to press forward in the [...] case, District Attorney Mike Nifong must rely on scanty evidence while deflecting serious questions about whether he broke the law or violated the ethics rules governing prosecutors."

-Thomas Sowell accused Nifong of using the case to improve his chances in the next election by gaining large support from the African American community.
-Nifong ultimately won the primary and general election in the midst of the case, despite the fact that allegations of ethical improprieties had already come to light.
-A federal judge in 2011 ruled that a civil lawsuit could proceed against Nifong, including claims of malicious prosecution and fabrication of false evidence.
+Columnist Thomas Sowell accused Nifong of using the case to improve his chances in the next election by gaining large support from the African-American community.

+Nifong won the primary and general election for district attorney, which took place in the midst of the case, although allegations against him of ethical improprieties had already come to light.

+In 2011 a federal judge ruled that a civil lawsuit could proceed against Nifong, including claims of malicious prosecution and fabrication of false evidence in the Duke lacrosse case.